JinAoyama/actionscript_generate_in_vh/README.md

 2. Run VirtualHome.exe and Open the jupyter file [sim.ipynb](https://github.com/JinAoyama/actionscript_generate_in_vh/blob/main/evaluation_program_and_data/sim.ipynb).
 3. Select the VirtualHome scene in the top cell.
 4. Select the evaluation data.
 Each data name ends with a scene number, so select the file path corresponding to the scene selected in 3. to load the data.
+5. Execute the bottom cell to measure execution rate.

+※　Longer execution times are expected, and bugs may occur along the way due to VirtualHome issues.

+Since agents are randomly placed in the environment, it is known that some scripts may or may not be executed depending on the initial location of the agent.
+Therefore, we do not necessarily obtain the same results, but the experimental values are shown below.

 ### Supplement
 The dataset used is in the folder ~.